fjvallarino/monomer/docs/tutorials/03-life-cycle.md

 This is the case of keystroke.
 It receives a list of mappings from a keystroke combination, provided as Text, and the event to raise when that combination is detected.
 In this example, it just listens for the `Enter` key and raises the same event as if the user had clicked the "Add" button.
-These combinations can be more complex, of course.
+The combinations of keys can be more complex.
 Check the [documentation](https://hackage.haskell.org/package/monomer/docs/Monomer-Widgets-Containers-Keystroke.html) of the widget for more information.